 I develop a mixed-methods research design to assess my theoretical framework.
 I conduct three case studies, using within-case variation to test my causal mechanisms: First, I exploit national-level variation in the U.S.’s provision of support to Syrian rebel coalitions by comparing the CIA’s provision of munitions to the Southern Front and the Department of Defense’s deployment of Special Operations Forces to conduct joint operations with Maghaweer al-Thawra and the Syrian Democratic Forces.
 Second, I compare U.S. conventional forces’ formation of joint patrols with and provision of economic aid and military support to tribal militias in Anbar and East Baghdad.
 Third, I compare Hezbollah’s provision of troops, training, and military support to the Syrian Armed Forces to its partnership with Russian Special Operations Forces.
 My case studies draw on 10 months of immersive fieldwork in Jordan, and over 60 interviews I conducted with U.S. and Jordanian officials and Syrian militants.
 I have also collected over 130 primary source documents, including U.S, Jordanian, Russian, and Syrian Armed Forces’ manuals and Hezbollah’s internal documents.
 I use these sources to triangulate information on militant organizational structures and inter-organizational decision-making.

-Second, I create a cross-national, time-series dataset of all dyadic provisions of support in conflicts between 1975-2015.
+Third, I create a cross-national, time-series dataset of all dyadic provisions of support in conflicts between 1975-2015.
 My data set codes detailed organizational information on both state armed forces and foreign militant groups, providing a more nuanced understanding of overtime change in organizational structure than existing data.
 Preliminary analyses suggest that the relationship between shared command and control structures and the provision of more intense forms of support holds outside the Syrian context.
 My findings have crucial implications for international security and cooperation scholarship.
 International relations scholarship has identified that uncertainty and mistrust is a key obstacle to inter-state cooperation.
 My work demonstrates that, when organizations are the salient actors, shared characteristics significantly reduce uncertainty and produce more intense forms of cooperation.
 By applying an organizational framework to this problem, I show that traits at this new level of analysis provide unprecedented analytic leverage in explaining inter-organizational cooperation.
 My findings also have key implications for U.S. policy makers in the national security community.
 Understanding the conditions under which U.S. armed forces form different partnerships with foreign militants – and whether these partnerships facilitate U.S. strategic interests - is essential for designing effective foreign and defense policy.

 Ongoing Research Projects